 The moment a director starts talking about playing games or throwing ball in the rehearsal space or spending four hours explaining why the writer placed a comma after a line is the second I want to go and have a cappuccino.

 Never follow the crowd.
 Back in drama school there was a great Movement director but he was blunt and honest.
 Most of the school had a meeting to vote him out.
-I was the only one who told the entire school they were dumb to get rid of this guy.
+I was one of the very few who told the entire school they were dumb to get rid of this guy.
 After that people were wary of me because I would never follow the crowd.
 I still don't!
 That was a stupid thing they all did back then.
 You know why they did it?
-He told them how good or shit they were.
+He told us all how good or shit we were.
 Student actors can be so pretentious.
 All sorts of shit is said about me behind my back.Same as everyone else.
 Why not just ask me face to face?

 I have had some really wonderful people help me especially when I was starting out.
-Geoffrey and Hazel Sykes at the Manchester Youth Theatre, Patricia Leventon and Gerard Reidy at the LCTS, Peter Coxhead, Brian Astbury, Terry Meech, Jude Tisdall, Claudette Williams, Geoffrey Coleman at Mountview, David Harris at the Actors Co LCTS, Andrew Tidmarsh, Marcus Markou then Steve Miller, Sasha Regan, Ben De Wynter at the Union Theatre, Andrew Jarvis at the LCTS and Mary Hammond.
+Geoffrey and Hazel Sykes at the Manchester Youth Theatre, Patricia Leventon and Gerard Reidy at the Phoenix Contemporary Theatre School, Peter Coxhead, Brian Astbury, Terry Meech, Jude Tisdall, Claudette Williams, Geoffrey Coleman at Mountview, David Harris at the Actors Co LCTS, Andrew Tidmarsh, Marcus Markou then Steve Miller, Sasha Regan, Ben De Wynter at the Union Theatre, Andrew Jarvis at the LCTS and Mary Hammond.
 I did some commercials with Declan Lowney, Scott Corbett and Mark Denton for example and they were very kind to me.
 You know you don’t forget those that help you.
 Of course there have been many bastards along the way too but that is part of life especially in this business.
 But I prefer to appreciate the wonderful people along the way.